David Wilkinson (machinist): Industrial career

 In 1793 Slater's operations were moved from a clothier's shop near the Pawtucket Falls to a new mill, which today is part of the Slater Mill Historic Site.

 In 1795 Oziel Wilkinson built a rolling and slitting mill just south of Slater's cotton mill.
 Both mills were powered with water from the same trench.

 Wilkinson lathe

 Textile machinery manufacturer and scientific writer Zachariah Allen had the following to say about Wilkinson's lathe in 1861:

 “It has to this day proved the most effective tool placed within the control of mankind for shaping refractory metals and for accomplishing the triumph of mind over matter.
 The slide engine is employed in the great machine shops of America and Europe.”

-Ross Tompson (2009) on the importance of Wilkinson's lathe:
+Ross Thompson (2009) on the importance of Wilkinson's lathe:

 'In his "Reminiscences", Wilkinson claimed his lathe was: